haijianhuo/TopStore/README.md

 The purpose of this app is to provide an architecture that supports easy unit test, reliable and fast development without 3rd party's frameworks limitation.

-It trade offs and takes the best of the followings:
+It takes the best of the followings:

 MVVM